awxlong/awxlong.github.io/_posts/2023-07-12-penta-paradigm-orig-bib copy.md

 - The main goal is to maximize reward given the current state, which can be either achieved via rules or via function approximation.

-- A core process in reward reinforcement is about searching.
+- A core process in reward reinforcement is about searching, a pursuit of novelty.
+    - Reward reinforcement is not about minimizing the divergence to a training distribution, but rather explore.

 - Reinforcement learning, by itself, is loosely related to thought, but more about acting.